adrianoaguiar/time_tracking_app/README.md

+# Time Tracking App

+This App will help you track time spent by your agents on tickets automatically or manually!

-# What does the app do?
+## What does the app do?

 Time tracking should be simple.
 You’ve got enough work to do so you shouldn’t have to keep an eye on the clock too.